Blog

 Hemoglobin is a protein found on the inside of the red blood cells (RBCs) of animals and humans.
 It is responsible for transporting oxygen to the tissues where it is required.

 Each hemoglobin molecule comprises 4 subunits.
 Each of these units has an iron-containing compound known as heme and a protein chain (called the globin), which together form the hemoglobin.
-When it combines with an oxygen molecule it is bright red and called oxyhemoglobin, whereas in its absence it is purple-blue and called deoxyhemoglobin.
+When hemoglobin combines with an oxygen molecule, it appears bright red and is called oxyhemoglobin, whereas in the absence of oxygen, it appears purple-blue and is called deoxyhemoglobin.

 Hemoglobin develops in the bone marrow, the soft and spongy tissue found in the center of most bones.
 The RBCs have a life span of approximately 110 to 120 days, after which they die.
 When this happens, the hemoglobin is broken up.
-The iron and the protein obtained are recycled whereas the remaining constituents get excreted out.
+The iron and the protein obtained are recycled, whereas the remaining constituents are excreted.

 A person’s hemoglobin levels determine the amount of protein in the blood.
 If your hemoglobin levels are either too high or too low, this can lead to a host of consequences for your health.
 The amount of hemoglobin is expressed in grams per deciliter (g/dL) of whole blood.

-Normal hemoglobin levels depend on many factors like age and gender.
-Generally, for adult males, it is 14 to 18 gm/dL whereas for females it is 12 to 16 g/dL.
+Normal hemoglobin levels depend on many factors, such as age and gender.
+Generally, for adult males, it is 14 to 18 gm/dL, whereas for females it is 12 to 16 g/dL.
 It is relatively uncommon to have high hemoglobin levels.

-The elevated hemoglobin is a consequence of having too many RBCs, a condition which is called erythrocytosis.
+Elevated hemoglobin is a consequence of having too many RBCs, a condition called erythrocytosis.
 Anemia is a condition in which your hemoglobin is below the normal reference range for your age and gender.

 Hematocrit is the volume of RBCs compared to the total blood volume, which comprises both RBCs and the liquid component (plasma).
 The normal hematocrit for men is 40 to 54%; for women, it is 36 to 48%.